 I was an artist first, from when I picked up pens and paint in order to understand the world around me as a

+The world's waters fascinated me, as did the creatures who inhabit them.
+The sea is so vast, a physical representation of a complexity and beauty that can never fully be understood.
+I felt awe and wonder at that edge of knowledge.
 On my journeys by sea, I started to document research trips, encounters with whales as their mighty flukes flicked towards the sky, playful dolphins, star drenched nights and painterly sunsets in illustrated field journals to preserve my memory.

 I am now based in Europe, and can often be found in my studio accompanied by my cat Neutrino or on the Baltic, where I sail and tend to a 114 year gaff cutter named Larry, of whom I am the temporary custodian.